 First, I'll flat out say that there is no evidence of increased risk of harm to patients manipulated by a novice compared with an experienced PT.
 In fact, this study shows that student’s taught within an evidence-based framework use manipulations more appropriately than experienced clinicians.
 These well-taught students are more compliant with best practice guidelines and are, as such, arguably lower risk than experienced clinicians.

 When looking at the thoracic spine, one article investigated the risk of rib fractures with A-P directed thrust manipulations (ref).
 They concluded that the compressive forces used for a thrust manipulation was 22.7% of the compression required to have a 10% risk of a minor severity rib injury.
-The risk was non-existent.
+The risk was non-existent especially when contraindications and precautions are there to guide.

 It's important to put risk in context with other competing interventions, i.e., if we used NSAIDs or hot packs.

-Shekels and colleagues found that the relative risk of a serious adverse event from a Spinal manipulation to the lumbar spine is 1/100,000,000.
+Shekels and colleagues found that the relative risk of a serious adverse event from a Spinal manipulation to the lumbar spine is 1/100,000,000, other studies have it much higher 1/10,000,000.
 Compare this to vigorous exercise, which resulted in 1/1,500,000 deaths.
-So we're 70x more likely to kill someone with vigorous exercise than have a serious complication with lumbar manipulations.
+So we're 70-7x more likely to kill someone with vigorous exercise than have a serious complication with lumbar manipulations.
 The incidence of serious adverse events due to hot packs is much higher still.

 John Childs led an interesting study that demonstrated that patients with non-specific LBP who were not manipulated were placed at higher risk for pain and disability.
 He concluded that it is riskier to not manipulate than to manipulate.
 I like how he turned the subject on its head; this is an important way to consider the issue.